Absynth-Vibe-Coding/Comfy-UI-Nodes/Absynth-VST/readme.md

 - it can happen that the playback of the audio file in Comfy UI rarely is too fast - but the midi is still usable probably Solution that worked for me: For now Switch to gpt-oss:20b and regenerate <- trying to fix this right now for version 1.1.1

+Bugfixes and improvements in version v1.1.1

+-Fixed bug when the created midi was messed up and played too fast in comfy -LLM Midi Generator: is now a dropdown and your LLMs from Ollama are automaticly detected -VST Player: added BPM Override if you want to change the tempo in the player -The Midi Files are now saved with key and bpm info in the name

 <strong>Improvements in version v1.1</strong>

 Sequences: Support for generating musical sequences based on harmonic context.
 Dynamic sequencer system with intelligent rhythm and harmony processing Best suited for Trance, EDM, House, Progressive House/Trance, Techno